|

 defaults, the lender can sell the collateral to satisfy

+the debt.
 Security Interest - An

 interest a lender takes in the borrower's property to